Rexcrazy804/Zaphkiel/README.md

 I also extend my gratitude to [NotAShelf] for developing the hjem nixos module.
 And also for his welcome criticism on some of the dumb nix code I've written.

+After two months of being on a normal, sane, nixos configuration, I have switched to the dandelion pattern (no I won't be spelling it correctly) largely due to [argosnothing] shilling [jet]'s nixos configuration a great deal.

 ### Quickshell